ryan-sharpnack/systems-offensive-engineering/README.md

 ---

 ### The Laboratory
-Before running any scripts in the `simulations/` directory, you must establish a secure, host-isolated workspace to prevent local kernel corruption or network leakage.
+Before running any scripts in the `simulations/` directory, you must establish a secure, host-isolated workspace.
-* [ ] Review the Architecture Blueprint in [homelab/README.md](./homelab/)
+* [ ] Review the Laboratory Architecture Blueprint in [homelab/README.md](./homelab/README.md)
 * [ ] Provision the Sandbox via [SOP-SEC-LAB-01](./homelab/docs/SOP-SEC-LAB-01.md)

 ---